twitter/finagle/README.md

 * Memcached/Kestrel
 * More to come!

-Finagle is flexible enough to support a variety of RPC styles, including request-response, streaming, and pipelining (e.g., HTTP pipelining and Redis pipelining).
-It also makes it easy to work with stateful RPC styles (e.g., those requiring authentication and those that support transactions).

 ## How do I start?

-Here is a simple HTTP server and client:
+Here is a simple HTTP server and client.
+The server returns a simple HTTP 200 response:

 ### Scala